pythian/cleopatra/README.md

 cleopatra
 =========

-Store and vote on files, authenticated against your Google domain
+Store large files on S3, and make them available to everyone on your Google Apps domain.

 Setup
 ======